iva-a-an/aws_demo/README.md

 # aws_demo

 ## Solution comments
-- So solution may look overcomplecated for the task, but it was made with intention to show some best practicies.
+- The solution may look overcomplecated for the task, but it was made with intention to show some best practicies.
 - The cost of the infrastructure and optimal region is not condidered due to time limitations.
 - IAM policies are not fine tuned.